-- Give as most information as you can about the item.
+Give as most information as you can about the item.

 The most difficult thing to set is the price.
 I generally always look for similar auctions to see how much they usually go for.
 I generally set a low price for the auction.
 And a bit more than what I would think for the instance price.
-You don’t have to use instant price of course.
+You do not have to set an instant price of course.
 But some buyers much prefer an instant buyout.

 The risk with instant price is that you put it lower than what is worth.
 It will get sold in less than 30 minutes in those cases.
 I got this case when I sold an accessory for a Swisscom TV.
 In this case, I put an instant price of 100 CHF and it got sold after 5 minutes.
-I didn’t check that the price for this item brand new on Swisscom was 150 CHF.
+I did not check that the price for this item brand new on Swisscom was 150 CHF.
 I could have put my instant price at 125 CHF at least.
 But I was still very happy to get 100 CHF and get it fast.

-You don’t have to use auctions of course.
+You do not have to use auctions of course.
 You can simply set a definite price and see if it will sell.
 I like auctions, a bit for the thrill of it!
 I got several cases where auctions got several times higher than I would have thought.
 But I also had cases when the start price did not move at all and I ended up selling below market price.

 There is something very important to not forget.
 When you set an auction with a low base price.
 You should be ready to sell for this low base price.
 I had a few items that sold for 1 CHF.
 Probably, I should have set the base price lower.